 The train ride from Verona to Venice takes just over an hour, with fast trains leaving at least hourly (and more often at peak times).
 This 120-km journey across Italy's Veneto region is full of variety.
-The fastest trains on the route are Trenitalia Frecciabianca trains and occasional EuroCity services that begin in Switzerland or Austria.
-In addition, there are slow trains linking the two cities, taking up to an hour longer for the journey than the fast Frecciabianca trains.
+The fastest trains on the route are Trenitalia Frecciarossa or NTV Italo trains.
+The route is also served by occasional EuroCity services that have come from Switzerland or Austria.
+In addition, there are slow trains linking the two cities, taking up to an hour longer for the journey than the fastest services.

 Travelling east, there are excellent views to the north as the train cuts through the vineyards of the Soave region on the stretch from Verona to Vicenza.
 Beyond Vicenza, the route skirts the Berici Hills before reaching Padua and finally Venice.

 Bookings for this route normally open four months in advance of travel, and that's when you'll find the cheapest tickets.